 An electronic checklist can be part of the employee offboarding process for the HR department.
 Items on the checklist may include:

-• Confirming employee doesn’t owe reimbursement of signing bonus or other bonuses
+- Confirming employee doesn’t owe reimbursement of signing bonus or moving expenses

-• Determining whether an employee has any accrued leave he or she hasn’t taken
+- Determining whether an employee has any accrued leave they haven’t taken

-• Providing the employee with his or her own offboarding checklist
+- Providing the employee with their own offboarding checklist

 2. Create an Offboarding Checklist for the Employee

-An electronic employee offboarding checklist as part of the offboarding workflow is helpful as well.
+An electronic employee offboarding checklist as part of the offboarding workflow is also helpful.
 It may include items like:

-• Ensuring all critical records are labeled and organized for his or her successor
+- Ensuring all critical records are labeled and organized for their successor

-• Removing personal items from office, employee lockers, etc.
+- Removing personal items from the office, employee lockers, etc.

-• If applicable, completing conflict of interest statement
+- If applicable, a completing conflict of interest statement

-• Gathering company-issued mobile devices to turn in
+- Gathering company-issued mobile devices and computer equipment

-3. Review any Nondisclosure or Secrecy Agreements with the Employee
+3. Review any Nondisclosure, Benefits, or Severance Packages with the Employee

-If an employee signed a non-disclosure, non-compete, or confidentiality agreement, review the requirements of this agreement with the employee before he or she leaves.
+If an employee signed a non-disclosure, non-compete, or confidentiality agreement, review the requirements of this agreement with the employee before they leave.
 Also, discuss any penalties that will apply if the agreement is breached.
+Ensure the employee is provided with copies, if not already having done so.
 These forms are often used so that company-confidential information is retained within the company and not shared with potential competitors.

 4. Inventory Items Issued to the Employee

-An electronic checklist may be important in this part of the employee offboarding process as well.
+An electronic checklist is a critical part of the employee offboarding process as well.
 Items typically issued to employees may include ID badges, keys, keycards, parking passes, mobile devices, tools, and uniforms.
 Cards that generate one-time passwords for network access are sometimes issued and should be recovered to protect network security.
 Account for all these items before employee departure.

 5. Conduct an Exit Interview

 Regardless of the circumstances, employee offboarding can be somewhat emotional.
 But it’s critical for companies to have a standard, comprehensive offboarding process that ensures all security risks have been addressed and that an audit trail of the employee’s exit is created in every case.
-ProcessMaker is workflow software that lets non-programmers create workflows that are efficient and reduce mistakes.
-It’s perfect for creating a custom employee offboarding workflow to improve security and prevent mistakes and omitted steps.
-What’s more, you can test drive the ProcessMaker Enterprise Edition for free, or download the ProcessMaker Community Edition for free and see for yourself.
-Offboarding is too important to trust to paper forms and spreadsheets, and now you can build a workflow that fits your needs perfectly.
+Platforms like ProcessMaker are perfect for creating a custom employee offboarding workflow that improves security and prevents costly mistakes.